Recently Issued Accounting Standards

 In November 2024, the FASB issued ASU 2024-03, Income Statement—Reporting Comprehensive Income—Expense Disaggregation Disclosures, to require disaggregated disclosure of certain income statement expense line items, such as purchases of inventory, employee compensation, and depreciation and amortization.
 The new standard is effective for fiscal years beginning after December 15, 2026, and for interim periods within fiscal years beginning after December 15, 2027.
 Early adoption is permitted.
 The amendments should be applied prospectively, but retrospective application is permitted.
 The Company is currently evaluating the impact of this guidance on its consolidated financial statements.

-In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, enhances the transparency and decision usefulness of income tax disclosures.
-The standard is effective for fiscal years beginning after December 15, 2024, and is required to be applied prospectively, with retrospective application permitted.
-The Company adopted this standard prospectively in the fiscal year 2026 and provided the required disclosures in Note 6 - Income Taxes, to the consolidated financial statements.
+In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, a new accounting standard to enhance the transparency and decision usefulness of income tax disclosures.
+The new standard is effective for fiscal years beginning after December 15, 2024, with retrospective application permitted.
+The Company is currently evaluating the impact of this guidance on its consolidated financial statements.

 Historical Timeline